Essential Tips for Renting Out a Granny Flat

 If you’re thinking “can you rent out a granny flat?”, it’s crucial to get your head around the ins and outs of the process.
 Doing your research on local rental laws and required permits, understanding your obligations as a landlord, and zoning regulations will save you a lot of headaches later on and set you up for a smooth and successful rental experience.

-A small model house with a green roof is sitting on top of a lush green field.
+A small model house with a green roof sits in a patch of grass surrounded by white model houses.

 Renting Out a Granny Flat: What Are the Benefits?